ceylanismail/rally/README.md

-volley-core-adapter
+rally
 ---

-At first, special thanks to [merihakar](https://github.com/merihakar) for his contributions!

-*volley-core-adapter* is a simple adapter between Google's volley and your Android network structure.
+*rally* is a simple wrapper between Google's volley and your Android network structure.
 It simply aims to reduce the amount of code written for the base network structure.

-Setup
+setup
 ---
 *for gradle users: ([here](http://tools.android.com/tech-docs/new-build-system) is more detail about gradle build system)*